Concord Preparatory School

 • 6 AP courses

-• Technology, wellness, and psychology
+• Technology, business, research, and wellness

 This introductory course covers programming basics, computational thinking, and problem-solving using technology.